 Brush a layer of Modge Podge on the wall roughly the same size as the book page and apply the page to the wall.

-Use a credit card to smooth it out any bumps or air bubbles.
+Use a credit card or wallpaper tool to smooth it out any bumps or air bubbles.

 Use a level to make sure you are maintaining straight lines as you go.